-On October 23, 2012, the Group entered into an agreement with Minsheng Hongtai (Tianjin) Aircraft Leasing Co., Ltd. to lease a corporate aircraft (see Note 12).
-The lease meets the transfer-of-ownership to the lessee criterion and is therefore, classified as a capital lease.
+On October 23, 2012, the Group entered into an agreement with Minsheng Hongtai (Tianjin) Aircraft Leasing Co., Ltd. to lease a corporate aircraft (see Note 13).
+The lease meets the transfer-of-ownership to the lessee criterion and is therefore classified as a capital lease.
 The capital lease is measured at the commencement of the lease at an amount equal to the present value at the beginning of the lease term of minimum lease payments during the lease term excluding that portion of the payments representing executory costs (such as insurance, maintenance, and taxes to be paid by the lessor) including any profit thereon.
 During the lease term, each minimum lease payment is allocated between a reduction of the obligation and interest expense to produce a constant periodic rate of interest on the remaining balance of the obligation (the interest method).
-A leased asset is amortized in a manner consistent with the Group's normal depreciation policy for owned assets (see Note 5).
+A leased asset is amortized in a manner consistent with the Group's normal depreciation policy for owned assets (see Note 6).

 All other leases are accounted for as operating leases wherein rental payments are expensed as incurred.
+Certain lease arrangements contain escalation causes.

-For the year ended December 31, 2013, the Group recorded operating lease expenses of US\$3,694,591 (2011: US\$2,148,169; 2012: US\$1,974,787).
+$For the year ended \ December \ 31, 2014, the Group recorded operating lease \ expenses \ of \ US\$6,031,670 \ (2012: US\$1,974,787; 2013: US\$3,694,591).$

-(z) Property warranty
+(z) Property warrants